theartofcomputerprogramming/meetup/20200926_taocp_4_basic_mmix_instructions/README.md

 'm wrong about that one. maybe it's just multiply by 2

 **Miguel Angel Iglesias** 2:05 PM\
-I came here to _learn_ what shit left means, I read it in the book, but did not get it :(
+I came here to _learn_ what shift left means, I read it in the book, but did not get it :(

 **Michael Zalewski** 2:05 PM\
 Swap two bytes using XOR instead of temp variable